SuperBuker/CamHell/Readme.md

 The chosen server should be defined in the configuration of the database, located just at the beginning of the `model.py`.
 Also, the scripts `utils/mysql_{monitor,reset_db}.sh` make easier the management and visualization of the DB; both expect the database name as first argument.

-Finally, even if the datamodel was written in Peewee, in order to allow compatibility with other databases, that was broken due to some "custom queries" specific for MariaDB.
+Finally, even if the datamodel was written in Peewee, in order to allow compatibility with other databases, that feature was broken due to some "custom queries" specific for MariaDB.
 In theory, PostgreSQL still is a valid alternative, but will require changing the Peewee SQL driver, and modifying the specific MariaDB queries.

 ## Cron setup
 The best and simplest way I found to setup a tunable logic in the ProcController was to run some preconfigured scripts periodically, using cron.